Novarupta (band): Carrion Movements (2021)

 The third entry in the series, Carrion Movements, represents air.
-Departuring from the established sound of the previous albums, Stjernfeldt took a more experimental approach, hinting early on that it may not even include traditional vocals, Indeed, the album featured no vocal contributors, relying instead on ambient textures and instrumental dynamics.
+Departing from the established sound of the previous albums, Stjernfeldt took a more experimental approach, hinting early on that it may not even include traditional vocals, Indeed, the album featured no vocal contributors, relying instead on ambient textures and instrumental dynamics.
 The album's title was inspired by recurring sounds during the songwriting process, which resembled movements, while its airy, reverb-heavy textures contributed to its association with the element of air.

-Although the album's unconventional direction differed from earlier releases and might have lacked strong commercial appeal, it was supported by Suicide Records and released.
+While the album differed from earlier releases and might have lacked strong commercial appeal, it was supported by Suicide Records and released.

 Suicide Records' Compilation album (2024)

 In 2024 Novarupta contributed a new song to the Suicide Records' compilation album In the Loving Memory of You / Time Will Heal, alongside 15 other bands (Skitsystem, Knivad, Demonic Death Judge, M:40, Downfall Of Gaia, Grand Cadaver, Fredag den 13:e, Besvärjelsen, The Moth Gatherer, Fabian Brusk Jahn, Rainbird, Ulmus, Division of Laura Lee, GUHTS, and Firebreather).
 All proceeds from the album went to the Swedish suicide-prevention non-profit organisation, Suicide Zero.
 The album was released on 10 September 2024, on the World Suicide Prevention Day.